Spark Your Next Drawing Ideas with 10 Ways to Put Pencil to Paper

 FOUR — Tonal Drawing

 The best purely tonal drawings are worked without reference to outline, or rather the outline is created by change of tonal value.
-It is easier to use charcoal or pastel to make a tonal drawing, but if using a pencil it is better to use the side of the lead rather than the point.
+For this tonal drawing idea, it is easier to use charcoal or pastel.
+If you are using a pencil it is better to use the side of the lead rather than the point.

 This sketch of an egg is a good starting point as it uses a simple shape.
 I have noted where the light source is and to get a single source I put cardboard around the back of the egg before drawing it, then placed a lamp above and to the left of it.
 I used a graphite pencil to draw my egg, really looking at where the light and shadows (lack of light) sit.